yiruyang2025/yiruyang2025.github.io/_posts/2025-04-01-Knowledge Map.md

 3D Vision (Reconstruction) 📍

-Large-Scale AI Engineering (📍 CSCS Cluster - pending if can have a position)
+📍 Large-Scale AI Engineering (Swiss CSCS Cluster - pending if can have a position)